jwosoft/TurboVax/README.md

 # TurboVax

-TurboVax is a chrome extension which assists with securing a vaccine appointment from one of the the MD massvax sites.
+TurboVax is a chrome extension which assists with securing a vaccine appointment from one of the the MD MassVax sites.

 ## Installation Instructions

 ### Desktop

-1. In chrome click the `Extensions` icon in the top right corner of the browser.

-2. In the `Extensions` menu click `Manage Extensions`.

-3. On the `Extensions` page enable `Developer mode` using the toggle in the top right corner of the browser.

-4. On the top left of the `Extensions` page click `Load unpacked`.

-5. In the file browser select the `turbovax` folder.

-6. `TurboVax` should now be installed.
+1. Download and install from the chrome store [here](https://chrome.google.com/webstore/detail/turbovax/lhmlhlcpehgjmnhmkmgbdkdkjgfmfmkl)

 ### Mobile

 1. Install a mobile browser like [Kiwi Browser](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser&hl=en_US&gl=US) that supports chrome extensions.
-I know what you're thinking, and the answer is 'no, the chrome browser on android does not support chrome extensions'.

-2. Download the TurboVax crx file to your phone.
+2. Download and install from the chrome store [here](https://chrome.google.com/webstore/detail/turbovax/lhmlhlcpehgjmnhmkmgbdkdkjgfmfmkl);

-3. In the menu click `Extensions`.

-4. On the `Extensions` page enable `Developer Mode` using the toggle in the top right corner of the browser.

-5. On the top left of the `Extensions` page click `Load`.

-6. In the file browser select the `turbovax` crx file that you downloaded previously.

-7. On the `TurboVax` card that appears, enable the extension using toggle on the bottom right.

-8. Read the popup explaining what permissions are required by the extension, and click `OK`.

-9. `TurboVax` should now be installed.

 ## Usage Instruction (Desktop and Mobile)